 Sin stock exclusions

 Sometimes the easiest way to do some good is to remove the bad.
-Negative screening is just that: excluding the bad stuff to leave you with the better stuff.
-Unfortunately there isn’t one perfectly ethical and sustainable company out there, but there are ways to wean out the definitively unethical investments and bring your portfolios more in line with your values.
+There may not be a perfectly ethical and sustainable company yet, but many funds wean out the definitively unethical investments to bring your portfolio more in line with your values.

 Investing in funds that exclude sin stocks

 The funds below use negative screenings to exclude sin stocks from their holdings.
 These funds still hold a diverse range of companies meaning that there may be some crossover within the responsible investing themes.

 In order to buy into these funds, you will need to have an active account with us.
 It's quick and easy to set one up and our three most popular accounts are: Share Account, Self-select Stocks & Shares ISA and DIY Junior ISA.
 Use the links below to find the account that is best for you.
 If you are looking to invest in funds but want to actively avoid unethical companies.

 Your day-to-day investing and trading account.
 Buy and sell a wide range of investments, with no annual limit.